mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 as 'Day', 'Month', 'Year' may not be sufficient context.
 For this case, we found that using `fieldset` was a good option.
 When you have a `fieldset` with a legend, the screen reader will include this information when giving you the information of an input it contains.
-This is how it what the screen reader says when the legend is present:
+This is what the screen reader says when the legend is present:

 ![image of screen reader info for an input in a group with fieldset legend](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/group-with-fieldset-legend.png#@1024-2048)

 Versus when it's not:

 ![image of screen reader info for an input in a group without a fieldset legend](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/group-without-fieldset-legend.png#@1024-2048)

 Another case where you should consider using a `fielset` is whenever you have